FridayOrtiz/timebase/paper/paper.md

 // TODO: add some more background about BPF filters

+// TODO: add some information about traffic control subsystem and TC filters

 # Related Work

 While the intial specification for NTP was published in 1985[@rfc958] there has